monosoul/windows-shares-migration/README.md

 .\shares_restore.vbs - would be launched on new server during shares_create.cmd execution

-.\own_shares.cmd - launch on old server (from which quotas are going to migrate) to take ownership on shared folders before copying/moving them
+.\own_shares.cmd - launch on old server (from which shares are going to migrate) to take ownership on shared folders before copying/moving them

-.\shares_copy.cmd - launch on old server (from which quotas are going to migrate).
+.\shares_copy.cmd - launch on old server (from which shares are going to migrate).
 Example: .\shares_copy.cmd \\new-server\d$

-.\shares_create.cmd - launch on new server (to which quotas are going to migrate)
+.\shares_create.cmd - launch on new server (to which shares are going to migrate)

 Manual
 ======